carloliveros/uce-scripts/UCE pipeline.md

 Move into the cleaned-reads folder.

-$ cd /public/uce/work/cleaned-reads/
+> cd /public/uce/work/cleaned-reads/

 To run Velvet Optimiser (a wrapper script that determines the best settings for Velvet given your dataset), use the following commands.
 First, print the names of the cleaned files you will be using.

-$ VelvetOptimiser.pl --s 69 --e 75 --k=n50 --c=tbp -t 6 -a -f "-fastq.gz -shortPaired $(echo $( ls */split-adapter-quality-trimmed/*-READ?.fastq.gz ) ) -short $(echo $( ls */split-adapter-quality-trimmed/*-READ-singleton.fastq.gz ) )"
+> VelvetOptimiser.pl --s 69 --e 75 --k=n50 --c=tbp -t 6 -a -f "-fastq.gz -shortPaired $(echo $( ls */split-adapter-quality-trimmed/*-READ?.fastq.gz ) ) -short $(echo $( ls */split-adapter-quality-trimmed/*-READ-singleton.fastq.gz ) )"

 Once you have an idea of the kmer range that will work with your data, run assemblo.py, which will use velvet to assemble contigs for each species.

-$ cd /public/uce/work/
+> cd /public/uce/work/
-$ assemblo.py ./cleaned-reads 71 83 6
+> assemblo.py ./cleaned-reads 71 83 6

-[problematic = run with python and full path name of script]
+problematic = run with python and full path name of script

 In the command above specify the kmer range and the number of processors you want to use.
 The resulting contigs (symlinks) will be found in the contigs directory in the cleaned reads directory.

-STEP 2b - Run Trinity to Assemble Contigs for each species
+## STEP 2b - Run Trinity to Assemble Contigs for each species
 ----------------------------------------------------------

 You will run the python script assemblo_trinity.py to assemble contigs for